The Kremlin’s Reach

 In June 2013, Moldova passed legislation banning the promotion of relationships “other than those linked to marriage and family,” although it was subsequently repealed.
 Just a month later, a similar bill was proposed in Belarus, then Armenia.
 Kazakhstan passed its own copycat law, before it was struck down by the constitutional court.
 In Latvia, anti-gay groups began collecting signatures to hold a national referendum on gay propaganda.

 The sudden enthusiasm for Russia’s gay propaganda laws in former Soviet satellite states is, at first glance, hard to explain.
-The days when Kremlin orders travelled to the furthest reaches of the Soviet Union are long gone.
+The days when Kremlin orders traveled to the furthest reaches of the Soviet Union are long gone.

 But Russia’s influence remains strong, fuelled by old relationships between the elites, new economic interests, security arrangements, and, increasingly, by Russia’s resurgent soft power.

 Political elites of former satellite states don’t require instructions from Moscow to start echoing its agenda.
 They may even find it useful for similar reasons that Putin did.
+To rally people around his third term, Putin needed a new set of criteria with which to define Russia, her champions and, most importantly, her enemies.

 The Republic of Kyrgyzstan is a case in point.
 Long considered to be the most democratic of the Central Asian states, it has moved closer into Moscow’s orbit over the past five years.